in ,

 Shopping

-After breakfast, perhaps you want to enjoy a spot of shopping after all Cardiff has a plethora of places to shop with the pooch.
-Our favourites include John Lewis, Seasalt, Fat Face, Vans, Urban Outfitters and Lush Cosmetics.
+After breakfast, maybe you’d like to get in a little shopping—after all, Cardiff’s got plenty of places where you can shop with your pooch.
+Our faves include John Lewis, Seasalt, Fat Face, Vans, Urban Outfitters, and Lush Cosmetics.
 Even some of the Retro Vintage shops will happily welcome your companions.

 Our favourite place to explore in Cardiff with our canine companions, is Cardiff indoor market.
 Great place to find all kinds of trinkets and treasures.
 You’ll even find a couple of pet shops!